LOUISINTERNET/lia_multicolumnwizard/Documentation/Configuration/Index.rst

     ],
     'fieldname_hidden_link_field' = [
         'exclude' => 1,
-        'label' => 'Hidden link field for the link wizard of fieldName_8', 'config' => [
+        'label' => 'Hidden link field used by the link wizard of exampleMultiColumnWizardLinkInput', 'config' => [
             'type' => 'link',
         ]